 Sell with a Traditional Real Estate Broker

 Selling your home with a traditional broker is the typical selling experience.
-Traditional real estate agents provide all the services you expect, but they’ll likely charge closer to 3% commission on your home sale.
+Traditional real estate agents provide all the services you expect, but they’ll likely charge closer to a 2.5-3% listing fee on your home sale.

 Find 1 Percent Commission Realtors Near Me